 With these closing verses, we see the culmination of David and Jonathan’s shared covenant.
 Because it was too dangerous for them to be seen together, they parted company for their mutual protection, although they did meet one more time (see 23:15–18).
 After this scene in vv.
 35–42, David lived in exile until Saul’s death (31:4).
 And so, with David out of hiding, he bid Jonathan a tearful farewell.
 The two kissed and wept; David more than Jonathan.

 Chapter 20 reveals that both Saul and Jonathan realized that David was the Lord's anointed one who'd eventually replace Saul.
 However, their responses to this inevitable situation were opposite because their desires were opposite.
 Saul wanted to see his own plans fulfilled while Jonathan wanted to see God's will done; he (and sister, Michal) chose David, Saul's natural rival, over Saul, his natural father.
-David later kept his covenant with Jonathan (2 Samuel 9:1), showing that he was a covenant-keeping man committed to following Yahweh.
-Clearly, David was a man after God's own heart (13:14).
+David later kept his covenant with Jonathan (2 Sam.
+9:1), showing that he was a covenant-keeping man committed to following Yahweh.
+Clearly, David was a man after God's own heart (1 Sam.
+13:14).